 Islands in An Thoi get featured the most in travel agencies’ 1-day tours.
 You’ll go by their private boat for fishing or snorkeling trip to at least 2 islands.
 These are good choices for an escape from the crowded beaches of Phu Quoc with reasonable prices.
 But if you want to go by yourself, you can buy a cable car ticket to visit islands in the archipelago as well.
 This kind of transportation has its certain charms like air view and less time-consuming but it’s not flexible and the tickets are quite expensive.

 Islands that worth visiting in An Thoi archipelago are Hon Thom (Pineapple island), Hon Dua (Coconut island), Hon Mong Tay (Fingernail island)….
 Especially Hon Thom where the coral species are distributed widely which is just a paradise for snorkeling and scuba diving.
 Hon Mong Tay has stunning and empty beach where you can enjoy swimming to your heart’s content.
+You can also experience the world’s longest sea-crossing cable car system from An Thoi Town to Hon Thom.

 14. The Magical King’s Well (Fairy Well)